HomeBlogHow to remove iron-on letters from clothes: a step-by-step guide

 After heating the letters, you can begin the peeling process.
 This step requires patience to avoid damaging the fabric.

-2. Reapply Heat as Needed: If certain parts of the letter feel stuck, reapply heat to soften the adhesive further.
+2. Reapply heat as needed: If certain parts of the letter feel stuck, reapply heat to further soften the adhesive.

-3. Take Your Time: Removing the letters in one piece may not always be possible.
-Work slowly to avoid tearing the fabric or leaving behind adhesive chunks.
+3. Take your time: Removing the letters in one piece may not always be possible.
+Work slowly to avoid tearing the fabric or leaving adhesive chunks behind.

 Once the letters are removed, there’s often some adhesive residue left behind.
 Cleaning it up properly ensures the garment looks as good as new.